-Unit 1 Unit 2 The aim of assessment in Unit 1 is to assess The aim of assessment in Unit 2 is to assess student understanding and application of course student understanding and application of course content.
-The format of the assessment will expose content.
-The format of the assessment will expose students to Unit 3 & 4 assessment types. students to Unit 3 & 4 assessment types.
-FA1 Investigation-Inquiry Phase One 15% F3 Project-Inquiry Phase Three 35% FA2 Project-Inquiry Phase Two 25% FA4 Examination 25%
+Unit 1 Unit 2 The aim of assessment in Unit 1 is to assess student understanding and application of concontent.
+The format of the assessment will estudents to Unit 3 & 4 assessment types. urse The aim of assessment in Unit 2 is to asse student understanding and application of c content.
+The format of the assessment will expose students to Unit 3 & 4 assessment ourse Formative internal assessment 1 (FIA1): Investigation - Inquiry Phase One 15% Formative internal assessment 3 (FIA3): Investigation - Inquiry Phase Three 35% Formative internal assessment 2 (FIA2): Project - Inquiry Phase Two 25% Formative internal assessment 4 (FIA4): Examination 25%